-Travelling alone, exploring, with no quidance; using just a tiny map and a camera.
-I had the chance to keep my eyes wide open, to talk with the locals in each neighbourhood and to experience the hospitality of Israelis.
+Traveling alone, exploring with no guidance.
+Using just a tiny map and a camera.

+I had the chance to open my eyes widely, to talk with the locals in each neighbourhood and to receive the hospitality of Israelis.
 Tel Aviv was as chaotic and loud as Athens.

-It reminded me of Thessaloniki's neighbourhoods that smell of fruits and baked food.
-There were cats everywhere, kids playing outside and people talking from their balconies to one another.
+It reminded me of Thessaloniki's neighbourhoods too, the smell of fruit and baked food.

+There were cats everywhere, kids playing outside and people talking from their balconies to each other.

-Life's rhythms change during the day.
-Different cultures, the sunsets, salt on the skin and wind at the ports of Tel Aviv and Yaffo.
-The smell of coffee and the noise on the streets can only make someone want to visit this place again.
+Different cultures, the sunsets, salt on the skin and the wind at the ports of Tel Aviv and Yaffo.

+All of these experiences make someone wish to visit this place again.

 The pure feeling I have for Etz Hayyim and the way I felt while being in Israel inspired me to depict Tel Aviv, Yaffo and Jerusalem through my eyes.